Skip to main content

 This group includes the following components of the taxpayer's income:

-• Income from work, real estate capital, and movable capital (exclusively those provided for in section 4 of article 25 of the Personal Income Tax Law .
-That is, among others, those derived from intellectual property, the provision of technical assistance, the leasing of personal property, businesses or mines or subleases and the transfer of the right to exploit the image) and those derived from the exercise of economic activities.
+• Income from work, real estate capital, personal capital (exclusively those provided for in section 4 of article 25 of the Personal Income Tax Law .
+That is, among others, those derived from intellectual property, the provision of technical assistance, the leasing of movable property, businesses or mines or subleases and the transfer of the right to exploit the image) and those derived from the exercise of economic activities.

-• Imputations of real estate income, international tax transparency, the transfer of image rights, collective investment institutions established in tax havens, Spanish and European economic interest groups, and temporary business unions.
+• Imputations of real estate income, international tax transparency, transfer of image rights, collective investment institutions established in tax havens, Spanish and European economic interest groups, and temporary business associations.

 • Capital gains and losses that do not arise from the transfer of assets.